ChurchSafety Logo and homepage linkPencil

 Manual Handling

-Whenever an item is moved, carried, dragged, shifted or otherwise manipulated by the power of a person, this is called Manual Handling.
+Whenever an item is moved, carried, dragged, shifted or otherwise manipulated by the power of a person, this is 'Manual Handling'.
 There are various hazards involved when manually handling any item or object, and an assessment of the risk posed these hazards is a good starting point.

-Poor manual handling technique can lead to back pains and other 'musculoskeletal disorders' affecting other areas of the body that develop over time.
-However, you a person is also at increased risk of other kinds of injury, such as those caused by tripping or slipping over, when you are carrying something.
+A person is also at increased risk of other kinds of injury, such as those caused by tripping or slipping over, when you are carrying something.
 There is also the possibility of minor injuries such as cuts, bruises and scrapes due to the item being moved or the way in which it is being carried, moved or manipulated.
+In addition, fingers and other limbs could be trapped between an object and a surface when an object is being put down.

 The general principles of manual handling are:

-2. Where it is not possible to avoid manual handling, assess the risks caused by the task, the object being carried, the person doing the task and the influence of the work environment on them
+2. Where it is not possible to avoid manual handling, assess the risks caused by the task, the object being carried, the person doing the task and the influence of the work environment on them.

 There are four main areas that need to be considered in any Manual Handling assessment, which can be summarised as: load, individual, environment and task.
 These are summarised below.